google/osdfir-infrastructure/charts/grr/README.md

 The command deploys GRR on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

-## Deploy a GRR client as a daemonset
+## Deploy a GRR client as a Kubernetes DaemonSet
-For test and demo purposes we will deploy a GRR client as a Kubernetes daemonset.
+For test and demo purposes we will deploy a GRR client as a [Kubernetes DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 To do so we will
 - first retrieve the values for some configuration parameters,
 - then build a Docker container with the GRR client and its dependencies, and
-- finally deploy the container as a daemonset.
+- finally deploy the container as a DaemonSet.

 ### Retrieve the configuration parameter values
 ```
-cd charts/grr/containers/grr/daemon/
+cd charts/grr/containers/grr-daemon/
 export FLEETSPEAK_FRONTEND_IP=$(kubectl get svc svc-fleetspeak-frontend --output jsonpath='{.spec.clusterIP}')
 export FLEETSPEAK_CERT=$(openssl s_client -showcerts -nocommands -connect $FLEETSPEAK_FRONTEND_IP:4443 < /dev/null | \
               openssl x509 -outform pem | sed ':a;N;$!ba;s/\n/\\\\n/g')
-sed -i "s'FRONTEND_TRUSTED_CERTIFICATES'\"$FLEETSPEAK_CERT\"'g" config/config.textproto
+sed "s'FRONTEND_TRUSTED_CERTIFICATES'\"$FLEETSPEAK_CERT\"'g" config/config.textproto.tmpl > config/config.textproto
 ```

 ### Build the GRR client Docker container